flowinquiry/spring-testcontainers/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Install the Git hooks to ensure code formatting (see below)
-4. Add your changes
+3. Add your changes
-5. Submit a pull request
+4. Submit a pull request

 ## License